 The Lighthouse of Houston offers a variety of healthcare services to support individuals who are blind or visually impaired.
-These services include a Vision Clinic, Diabetes Education, Behavior Health Services and Support Groups.
+These services include a Vision Clinic, Behavior Health Services and Support Groups.

 The Vision Rehabilitation Clinic provides low vision evaluations, adaptive visual aids, training and education to those with impaired vision.
 Services are performed by a board-certified Optometrist specializing in the assessment and management of the rehabilitation needs of the visually impaired.